-I’d like to address the bull shit that is passed off as reasons for thinking the Quran is a fine book, that it represents a religion of peace, that it’s all for freeing slaves, that blah blah blah … you know the score.
+I’d like to address the nonsense that is passed off as reasons for thinking the Quran is a fine book, that it represents a religion of peace, that it’s all for freeing slaves, that blah blah blah … you know the typical lines.

 As an example, I’ll use a recent comment made to excuse Islam and the Quran.
 I’ll use only the bits relevant to this post, and I’ll paraphrase it to make it readable, and the emphasis will be mine.
 You can see the full comment and the context here if you wish.

 All language is polysemous to one degree on another (which is why words like polysemous exist), not just the language of the Quran.

 It doesn’t take great scholarship [to understand the apparent contradiction of taking the peaceful bits literally and not the nasty bits]; it just takes commonsense to understand the Quran.
 The Quran itself mentions the polysemous nature of some verses and how some people will try to extract a dubious interpretation from them.

 ISIS can use that very same principle to claim that those Muslims that tell us, “Islam is a religion of peace and there is no requirement for violent Jihad,” are the ones extracting a dubious interpretation.

 [Quran 3:7] He sent down to you this scripture, containing straightforward verses – which constitute the essence of the scripture – as well as multiple-meaning or allegorical verses – Those who harbor doubts in their hearts will pursue the multiple-meaning verses to create confusion, and to extricate a certain meaning.
 None knows the true meaning thereof except GOD and those well founded in knowledge [how convenient].
 They say, ‘We believe in this – all of it comes from our Lord.’
 Only those who possess intelligence will take heed.

 - He sent down the scripture – An assertion with no proof or evidence